 As is the norm with downtown Los Angeles, parking can be a challenge, but there are two nearby parking structures available to basketball fans for the price of $10 a spot.
 Unfortunately these structures can take up to an hour to exit, so be cognizant of the time if you have to be anywhere.

-The restrooms were rather small and bland for a newer facility.
-While this particular night did not foreshadow and problems with restroom backing up, I could imagine it getting rather congested during a capacity evening.
+The restrooms are rather small and bland for a newer facility.
+While this particular night did not foreshadow any problems with restroom backing up, I could imagine it getting rather congested during a capacity evening.